JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_extras.md

 Use the following procedure to customize an editor color scheme for a UI Theme:
 * Create the desired custom editor color scheme using the IDE preferences.
-* Export the color scheme.
-Name the file for the custom scheme.
+* Export the custom editor color scheme to the desired file name.
+  In this example, the file is exported to `Lightning.icls`
 * Once exported, change the file extension from `*.icls` to `*.xml`.
+  In this example, the result is `Lightning.xml`.
 * See [Customizing Editor Scroll Bar Colors](#customizing-editor-scroll-bar-colors) to change the colors of editor scroll bars.

 ### Incorporating the Editor Color Scheme in the Custom UI Theme
 The next step is to add the color scheme to the UI Theme plugin project:
-* Place the color scheme XML file in the `resources` folder of the UI Theme plugin project.
+* Replace the default generated custom editor color scheme XML file (in this example `theme_basics.xml`) in the `resources` folder with the exported custom editor color scheme.
+  In this case, the action is to _replace_ `theme_basics.xml` with `Lightning.xml`.
-* Add a key-value pair to the UI Theme description file for the scheme.
+* In the UI Theme file (in this example `theme_basics.theme.json`,) replace the name of the generated editor scheme file (`theme_basics.xml`) with the new (`Lightning.xml`) file name.
   The `key` is always "editorScheme".
   The `value` is the name of the editor color scheme file.

 The example below adds an editor scheme named "Lightning" to the _Theme Basics_ custom UI Theme:
 ```json